What Is Memory Care?

 Memory care features can vary from location to location.
 Sometimes they are stand-alone communities, and sometimes they are part of a larger community with more levels of care.
 They often include safety features like emergency alert systems, enclosed courtyards and keypad entry; personalized programming; easy-to-navigate features like color-coded hallways and spacious hallways; and accommodations for seniors in both the early and late stages of dementia.

 As much as we wish there was a cure for Alzheimer’s, the best thing a memory care community can do is provide opportunities for your loved one to maintain or experience improvement in their current skills.
 Research has shown that living in a community can reduce the amount of medication a resident needs, increase their overall health and wellness with proper nutrition and exercise, and provide increased social interaction that leads to lower levels of depression and isolation.

 The cost of memory care depends on several different factors, including location, floor plan and how much care your loved one needs.
 The good news is that our residents only pay for the services they actually need.
-You can read more about alternatives to out-of-pocket payments on our Senior Living Financial Options page.

 This is one of those tricky questions that only you can answer.
 It’s important to do your research before coming to a final decision.
 But we can tell you that as the disease progresses, the amount of time, energy and resources required to provide quality care will increase.
 This often creates more stress for the caregiver and could compromise the otherwise high quality of life your loved one could enjoy in a memory care community.